nvnklk/bag-of-words/BagOfWords/README.md

  	-outputSingleFile <arg>   	Output single file with each line corresponding
-    	                       		to an input source file -replaceJargons <arg>      	Replace jargon with full word provided in a file -retainNum                	Retain the numerals -sourceDir <arg>          	Directory containing input documents -documentsPerLine         	Each line is a document in the input file(s) -documentIdDelimiter <arg>	Term left to delimiter is considered document Id, default is space
+    	                       		to an input source file -replaceJargons <arg>      	Replace jargon with full word provided in a file -retainNum                	Retain the numerals, default ignored -sourceDir <arg>          	Directory containing input documents -documentsPerLine         	Each line is a document in the input file(s) -documentIdDelimiter <arg>	Term left to delimiter is considered document Id, default is space
- 	-stemAlgo <arg>           	Stemming algorithm to use -stopWordsFile <arg>      	Stop words file -termChunkChars <arg>     	Chunk characters eg. ";,_:"
+ 	-stemAlgo <arg>           	Stemming algorithm to use, default is PORTER -stopWordsFile <arg>      	Stop words file -termChunkChars <arg>     	Chunk characters eg. ";,_:"
- 	-ignoreSpecialChars <arg> 	Special characters to ignore eg. "_$" -noStemming              	Do not stem the terms -useWeight                	Use weights for words -printVocabulary		  	Print the vocabulary to a file 'voc.txt' -hashTerms	<arg>		  	Hash the term if its length exceeds <arg>
+ 	-ignoreSpecialChars <arg> 	Special characters to ignore eg. "_$" -noStemming              	Do not stem the terms, default is to stem -printVocabulary		  	Print the vocabulary to a file 'voc.txt' -hashTerms	<arg>		  	Hash the term if its length exceeds <arg>
- 	-noStemming				  	Do not stem the terms

 Additional options for EnBagOfWords

 	-preserveDocId 		  	  	Retain the document ids from input

 Additional options for JavaBagOfWords